crisdegraciadev/CP-CLI-based/README.md

 # CP-CLI-based

-Implementantion of unix systems `cp` command written in Python as a CLI utility.
+Implementation of unix systems `cp` command written in Python as a CLI utility.